G-S9N6DX06CF

 Can you ride a zebra?

-Many years ago at the start of the 20th century there were a few early settlers to domesticate these African animals but it was never really successful.
+Many years ago, at the start of the 20th century, there were a few early settlers who attempted to domesticate these African animals, but it was never successful.

 can you ride a zebra?Zebras are not easily tamed and quite aggressive when cornered

-It was also found that they have much weaker backs than horses and struggled to deal with heavy loads.
+It was also found that they have much weaker backs than horses and struggle to deal with heavy loads.

 What habitat do they prefer?